Contrastive Conformal Sets: Methodology

 Let $\trainset$ denote a training set of size $\ntrain$ (not to be confused with $\calD$, the data used to pretrain the encoder $\theta(\cdot)$).
 To approximate the probabilities in \cref{eq:max-neg-exc} and \cref{eq:pos-inc-alpha}, we reformulate the optimization problem as follows:

-where $g_{M,p}(\cdot,Z)$ represents either the single-norm metric or the generalized multi-norm metric, and the superscript $i$ indexes individual instances.
+where $g_{M,p}(\cdot,Z)$ represents either the single-norm metric or the generalized hyper-ball score, the superscripts $i$ and $j$ index individual anchor instances and their corresponding positive or negative samples, respectively, and $K$ is the number of positive (or negative) samples per anchor point.
 To enable optimization via first-order methods, we introduce the following modifications: \begin{enumerate} \item The threshold $t$ is set to the empirical $\ceil{(1-\alpha)(\ntrain+1)}/\ntrain$ quantile of the positive distances $g_{M,p}(\Zpos,Z)$ at each iteration, denoted as $\hqalpha$.
 This ensures that the constraint in \cref{eq:empirical-pos-condition} is satisfied implicitly by \cref{lem:pos-inc-guarantee}.
 Since the quantile computation involves a sorting operation, which is non-differentiable, $\hqalpha$ is detached from the computational graph during the backward pass. \item The non-differentiable indicator function $\indicator{c > t}$ is replaced with a smooth sigmoid approximation, defined as $\sigma_T(c - t) = \frac{1}{1 + e^{-T(c-t)}}$, where $T$ is a temperature parameter.
-Increasing $T$ improves the sharpness of the approximation but may lead to vanishing gradients. \item To enforce positivity constraints on the parameters without resorting to constrained optimization solvers, we optimize over the element-wise absolute values $|m|$ and $|p|$ for the generalized multi-norm metric.
+Increasing $T$ improves the sharpness of the approximation but may lead to vanishing gradients. \item To enforce positivity constraints on the parameters without resorting to constrained optimization solvers, we optimize over element-wise positive reparameterizations for the generalized hyper-ball score (squares for $m$ and absolute values for $p$).
 For the single-norm metric, we parameterize $M$ as $M = A A\T$, where $A$ is a learnable matrix.
 This ensures that $M$ remains positive semi-definite throughout the optimization process. \end{enumerate}

 The relaxed optimization problem reduces to:

 This objective directly focuses on maximizing the exclusion of negative samples.
 However, relying exclusively on this formulation assumes the ready availability of negative pairs, which is not always guaranteed.
 Furthermore, to be practically informative, the resulting conformal sets must be structurally efficient, i.e., possessing a small Lebesgue measure.